trbauer/cls/README.md

 A CL Script program consists of a sequence of CL Script statements.
 Statements by definitions (let expressions), commands such as *dispatches* (kernel enqueues), buffer *diff*ing (verification), buffer *print*ing and other such commands.

 ### Dispatch Command
 A dispatch command represents a kernel ND Range enqueue on a command queue.
-It captures specification of the OpenCL device, context, and command-queue creation, buffer and image creation and initialization, program and kernel compilation as well as argument specifiction and finally dispatch.
+It captures specification of the OpenCL device, context, and command-queue creation, buffer and image creation and initialization, program and kernel compilation as well as argument specification and finally dispatch.

 #### Example: demo.cl
 ```OpenCL